dajefo/word_clock/README.md

 <br>

 ## Software
-Download the [actual version from Aircookie's github](https://github.com/Aircoookie/WLED/releases) and flash it to the ESP board.
+Download the [actual version from Aircookie's github](https://github.com/Aircoookie/WLED/releases) and flash it to the ESP board. <br>
 You have to activate the wordclock usermod.

 <br>